Rotary friction welding: Temperature measuring systems

 Examples of weld measurements.
 In the literature, can be found measurements of the thermal weld area with thermocouples and not only the non-contact thermographic method is also used.

 However, it also depends on the specific case for a very small area of the weld and HAZ there are cans by difficulties in thermal measuring in real time it can be calculated later after friction time there is heat flow.

-Sample source code for temperature measurement made on arduino, this is far away from the topic, however there are missing full open friction welding codes.
-Exists the free open source software for simulation (List of finite element software) but there is no welding open codes and detailed instructions to this software.

 Research, temperature, parameters in the rotary friction welding process

-Quality requirements of welded joints depend on the form of application, e.g. in the space or fly industry weld errors are not allowed.
-Science try to gets good quality welds, also some people have been interested in many years in welding knowledge, so there are many scientific articles describing the methods of joining.
+Quality requirements of the welded joints depend on the application, for example weld defects are not permiited in the aeronautical or aerospace industries.
+Science tries to gets good quality welds, also some people have been interested in many years in welding knowledge, so there are many scientific articles describing the methods of joining, for example Bannari Amman Institute of Technology, published in 2019 year a literature review.

 They are performed weld tests which give knowledge about mechanical properties of material in welded zone e.g. hardness tests, and tensile tests are performed.
 Based on the tensile tests the stretch curve are created which can give directly knowledge about ultimate tensile strength, breaking strength, maximum elongation and reduction in area and from these measurements the Young's modulus, Poisson's ratio, yield strength, and strain-hardening characteristics is created.

 Where, the articles often contain only data related to tensile tests such as: